M36 tank destroyer: Other wars

 Another recipient was Yugoslavia, which received 399.
-The engine was later replaced with the 500 hp Soviet-made diesel engine used in T-55 main battle tanks.
+The engine was later replaced by the 500 hp Soviet-made diesel engine used in T-55 main battle tanks.
 Yugoslavian M36s participated in the Slovenian War of Independence (1991) and Croatian War of Independence (1991–1995), but they were withdrawn immediately from service with the Croatian Armed Forces after the war.
 M36s were also used by Serbian forces in Bosnia and Croatia, and they were used during the Kosovo War as decoys for NATO air strikes.